wandersonwhcr/nubank-challenge/README.md

 This project was designed with SoC through Service-oriented architecture, built with 2 layers: controllers and services.
 Requests are handle on controller layer and service layer process the results, that is returned by controller.
+If the request generates an error, the controller handles the exceptions and outputs the correct response code.
 Input is validated through Clojure records and JSON Schemas.

 To avoid floating point arithmetic problems and execute the correct handling of decimal values, a calculator was created, using BigDecimals.
 Atom variables and